-Which CRM Is Right For Your Web Design Business?
+How to Choose a CRM For Your Web Design Business

 The trendy tool isn’t necessarily right for YOU!

-If you came here looking for an easy answer, it’s not going to happen.
-You are going to be able to use this blog post to narrow down the choices and some information for your own Pros and Cons list.
+If you came here looking for an easy answer about how to choose a CRM tool for your business, it’s not going to happen.
+You are going to be able to use this blog post to narrow down the choices and some information for your own pros and cons list.

-After graduating from college, in a downturn of the economy, I luckily ended up working for a small IT engineering company.
+After graduating from college, I was fortunate to land a job at a small IT engineering company during an economic downturn.
 This shaped my future corporate career for the next 11 years.

 In general, a tool will almost always be better than your manual process.
 That goes for your CRM as well.